 Talk: In the Footsteps of Abraham Ulrikab

-- Gives a brief summary of her background;
+- Gives a brief summary of her career path;

 - Explains how she got involved in this research and what events led her to the Inuit’s remains.